sukckn/k8s-scr-mgr/README.md

     The Kubelet will only pull the image if it is not already present on the node.
 If a local copy exists, it will be used without checking the registry for updates
     * Never<br>
     It will only use a locally available image.
 If the image is not found locally, the container launch will fail.
 This policy is typically used for development or air-gapped environments where images are pre-loaded onto nodes
+* **SCR is using database**
+    * Tick this box if the SCR image is accessing a database.
+If this box is ticked a database secret needs to be set.
+[See Create Database Secret](#2-create-database-secret).
 * **Environment Variables**<br>
 Set the number of environment variables you want to set for the scr container
 * **Environment Variable**<br>